 - To get the listening answers correct, you need to be mindful and alert while listening to the audio.
 So, practice a lot!

-If you have joined coaching, then ask advice from friends who have already given the test.
+If you have joined coaching, then ask for advice from friends who have already given the test.
 Make a study partner and practice speaking skills.
 Your mentors will be always there to correct the mistakes.